AitonGoldman/psf/README.md

 Todo
 ----
+* add tests for all rest calls - done
-* add tests for all rest calls
+* add negative tests for all rest calls
 * login
 * change scores to allow for challenges
 * get list of challenges